GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/development-basics/index.md

 To see this message logged in the Console, complete the following steps:

-  1. Refresh the extension
+  1. Refresh the extension.
-  2. Open the popup
+  2. Open the popup.
-  3. Right-click on the popup
+  3. Right-click on the popup.
   4. Select **Inspect**.
       <figure>
       {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/vHGHW1o4J0kZgUkAteRQ.png",